More on the long time stability of Feynman-Kac semigroups: Introduction

 a quantity sometimes called scaled cumulant generating function in large deviations theory~\cite{dembo2010large,kontoyiannis2005large}.
 Another natural situation corresponds to continuous semigroups of the form

-where $(X_t)_{t\geq 0}$ is typically a diffusion process.
-Similar results are then derived for this continuous dynamics.
+where~$(X_t)_{t\geq 0}$ is typically a diffusion process.
+Results similar to the ones obtained in the discrete time setting are then derived for this continuous dynamics.
 We will see that ergodic properties such as~\eqref{eq:ergoexample} are proved under natural extensions of Lyapunov and minorization conditions, which should be reminiscent of the corresponding theory for Markov chains~\cite{hairer2011yet,bellet2006ergodic}, with additional regularity conditions.

 The paper is organized as follows.
 In Section~\ref{sec:results}, we present our main results on the stability of Feynman--Kac semigroups.
 Section~\ref{sec:discrete} is devoted to discrete time results, while Section~\ref{sec:continuous} is concerned with the continuous time case.
 Section~\ref{sec:applications} presents a number of natural applications of the method.
 In particular, Section~\ref{sec:discretization} provides uniform in the time step convergence estimates.
 Section~\ref{sec:discussion} discusses some links with related works and possible further directions.